 GOOD TO KNOW:

 Scale Force is impressive after heavy rain, but during the dry season, its flow is low.

 The path to Scale Force waterfall is juicy even during the dry season.
 Hence waterproof shoes are essential.

-Exploring Scale Force Waterfall is one of the unique things to do in the Lake District because many visitors walk only around Buttermere.
+Exploring Scale Force Waterfall is one of the unique things to do in the Lake District in England because many visitors walk only around Buttermere.
 However, it is well worth a visit.

 18. Castlerigg Stone Circle, the Lake District